ksfrules/thinknetica_lesson3_additional/README.md

-initialize method added to class to make number of the car object third step add getter and setter for @color variable
+initialize method added to class to make number of the car object third step add getter and setter for @color variable forth step add methods to make drivers_name array and to show it